NamanRawat1/Low-Level-Design/README.md

 # Low-Level-Design
-This repo will contains low level designs of some standard problems
+This repo will contains low level designs of some problems